Staff profile

 As an early medieval archaeologist focused on the landscapes and material culture of Britain and northern Europe, my research is particularly connected to ways of understanding past human interactions with natural and human altered environments, with particular reference to the role of landscape and material culture in definitions of identity and religion and processes of social and political transformation.

-Research interests in death and burial, landscape and identity also resulted in a major Leverhulme-funded project People and Place.
+I am currently working to complete a major Leverhulme-funded project People and Place.
 The Making of the Kingdom of Northumbria.
-Together with a team of seven researchers, we are using the burial records of northern Britain to explore the health, wealth, ethnicity and lifestyle of the first Northumbrians, charting the emergence of one of the largest kingdoms in early medieval Britain in terms of migration, mobility, social stratification, and political aggregation AD 300-800.
-This project is also closely allied to collaborative work with Kate Mees, a British Academy Post-doctoral Fellow, who recently completed a research project on Funerary Landscapes and Social Change in Early Medieval Northwest Europe, c.
-AD 400-900.
-Together these have contributed to an international conference Grave Concerns: Death, Landscape and Locality in Medieval Society and number of publications including a major thematic edited volume Life on the Edge: Social, Religious and Political Frontiers in Early Medieval Europe (2017), a recent paper in Cambridge Archaeological Journal (2020) and a Special Issue of World Archaeology 52.2, exploring the topic of Necrogeographies (2020).
+The project is using the burial records of northern Britain to explore the health, wealth, ethnicity, and lifestyle of the first Northumbrians, charting the emergence of one of the largest kingdoms in early medieval Britain in terms of migration, mobility, social stratification, and political aggregation 300-800 CE.
+The team have produced a number of publications including a major thematic edited volume Life on the Edge: Social, Religious and Political Frontiers in Early Medieval Europe (2017), a paper in Cambridge Archaeological Journal (2020) and a Special Issue of World Archaeology 52.2, exploring the topic of Necrogeographies (2020).

-With strong research interests in understanding the expression of power, authority and identity through monuments, buildings and objects as well as landscapes also underpinned, I have collaborated with Maria Utrero Agudo on CHISEL: Church Building as Industry in Early Medieval Western Europe.
-This complements many years of work supporting the seminal and long-running Corpus of Anglo-Saxon Sculpture and its online and free catalogues and resources.
-In 2018 I led on a successful bid to the AHRC for Worked in Stone.
-Completing the Corpus of Anglo-Saxon Stone Sculpture, a final major 3-year programme of research that will bring this seminar project to completion.
-WIST is popularising the resource in digital form with three workshops with key non-academic stakeholders, a major conference in 2021 at Durham Worked in Stone: Early Medieval Sculpture in its International Context, and a final synthesis or project publication presenting the first general critical and exploratory overview of the entire national corpus.
-Growing interest in objects as transformative elements in early medieval society has also driven a recent collaboration with Julie Lund on A Cultural History of Objects in the Medieval Age 500-1400 CE (2020) and underpins a successful bid with the National Museum of Scotland for a Collaborative Doctoral Award on Scottish Medieval dress accessories held by Lydia Prosser.
+My interests in understanding the expression of power, authority and identity through monuments, buildings and objects as well as landscapes has also involved me in bringing the long-running Corpus of Anglo-Saxon Sculpture to completion and making its catalogues and resources freely available.
+With AHRC funding, Worked in Stone is completing national coverage and working with the Archaeology Data Service to relaunch the full catalogue of materials and images on a new website.
+A major edited volume from the project conference will be published in 2025 with Boydell and Brewer, and a first overview volume on English pre-Conquest sculpture with Oxbow Books Ltd. Growing interest in objects as transformative elements in early medieval society has also resulted in a recent collaboration with Julie Lund on A Cultural History of Objects in the Medieval Age 500-1400 CE (2020) and underpins a successful bid with the National Museum of Scotland for a Collaborative Doctoral Award on Scottish Medieval dress accessories held by Lydia Prosser.

-I am committed to furthering research of all kinds on early medieval societies and currently contribute to teaching on Archaeology in Britain, Medieval and Post-medieval Britain and Ireland and Anglo-Saxon Cultures and Societies.
-I am supervising PhD students working on a wide range of projects including the recycling of Roman objects in early medieval funerary assemblages, naked human imagery in early medieval art and jewellery sets, dress fittings from 7th-century female graves, the use of jet and jet-like materials by medieval communities and Scottish medieval dress accessories.
+I am committed to furthering research of all kinds on early medieval societies and currently contribute to teaching on Archaeology in Britain, Medieval and Post-medieval Britain.
+Themes in Historical Archaeology and Death and Burial in Early Medieval Britain.
+I am supervising PhD students working on a wide range of projects including gender and landscape in early medieval Britain, digital approaches to sculpture and education, the use of jet and jet-like materials by medieval communities and Scottish medieval dress accessories.

 Research interests